 Did the young Princess Elizabeth and Princess Margaret attend VE Day celebrations?

 King George VI and his queen, Elizabeth Angela Marguerite Bowes-Lyon, made a total of eight appearances on the balcony at Buckingham Palace on VE Day.
-Their daughters, Princesses Elizabeth – the future Queen Elizabeth II – and Margaret, appeared alongside them.
+Their daughters, Princess Elizabeth – the future Queen Elizabeth II – and Princess Margaret, appeared alongside them.

 That evening, however, in an unprecedented and spontaneous breach of protocol, the two young women slipped out of the palace in order to join the revellers.
 They were accompanied by two Guards officers, but in the darkness easily blended in with the crowds.
 Princess Elizabeth was a member of the Auxiliary Territorial Service, and like many others on the streets that night was dressed in uniform.